nimblefox/ACM-Research-Coding-Challenge-S22/README.md

 In Notebook 1 - EDA, I have done the following
+  1. Understanding the problem
-  1. Checking Summary Statistics
+  2. Checking Summary Statistics
-  2. Plotting frequency histogram
+  3. Plotting frequency histogram of features
-  3. Plotting a Correlation heatmap
+  4. Plotting a Correlation heatmap
-  4. Getting inferences from the above steps to decide preprocessing plan
+  5. Getting inferences from the above steps to decide preprocessing plan

 In Notebook 2 - PMM, I have done the following
   1. Dropping non relevant features